Resources For LGBT+ Students

 Some good ways to gauge how accepting a potential employer is include their non-discrimination policies (check out the Human Rights Campaign’s page on locating it), whether or not they use sensitivity trainings that address LGBT+ issues, the presence of gender-neutral bathrooms, and in-house support or employee groups of LGBT+ employees.
 Also remember to consider location: depending on your needs and goals, you may end up happier at a career with mediocre employer support in a city known for being LGBT+-friendly than at a company with strong LGBT+ support in a state where housing or healthcare discrimination are legal.

 Finally, the Human Rights Campaign’s Corporate Equality Index is the universal go-to for finding the best LGBT+-affirming employers.
-View the 2018 list of workplaces that scored a 100% here, and search the whole index here.
+Take a look at the 2021 Corporate Equality lndex.

 Illegal Interview Questions and How To Handle Them